Impreza Lift Kit 101: Your Complete Guide - Crawford Performance

 Before you install any aftermarket parts, take a moment to review your vehicle’s warranty.
 While a lift kit won’t automatically void your entire warranty, a dealer could deny a claim if they determine the modification caused the failure.
 It’s also wise to contact your insurance provider.
 Some policies have clauses about vehicle modifications, and you’ll want to ensure your coverage remains intact.
 Many lift kits are designated for "off-road use only," so understanding the implications for your daily driver is a crucial step in the process.

-Debunking Common Lift Kit Myths
+Common Impreza Lift Kit Myths, Busted

 You might hear some people say that lifting an Impreza is impractical or strange, but the thriving community of "battlecar" builders proves otherwise.
 Lifting your Impreza isn't just for looks; it's a functional upgrade that transforms your car into a versatile machine ready for almost anything.
 It allows you to explore trails, handle rough weather with ease, and stand out from the crowd.
 Far from being a niche modification, it’s a popular way to unlock the full potential of the Impreza platform, turning it into one of the most capable overlanding solutions available.